 Either way, now press the Escape key to exit the Shortcut mode, and you can now bash your shortcut to toggle the Composition Bypass on and off.
 On and off.
 On and off.
 On and off.
 Okay.
 Stop.
 That's enough.

 Let's dig a little deeper.
-Go back into Shortcut mode, and select the Composition Bypass again.
+Go back into Shortcut mode.
 In the bottom right of the interface, you'll see the Shortcuts tab.
 This tab is only visible while you're in Shortcuts mode.
 In this tab, you can see all your shortcuts in a handy list.

-At the bottom of the panel, you can choose different options for your selected control.
+At the bottom of the panel, you can choose different options for your selected shortcut.

 You can invert the incoming value.
 Also you can let Resolume know you would like to have 16 bit control over this channel.